 The devastating rate of ash tree decline across the UK is caused by the fungal pathogen Hymenoscyphus fraxineus.
 It is a sack like fungus that causes ash dieback also known as Chalara dieback of ash.
 This is a chronic disease of ash trees that has spread across Europe, it is characterised by leaf loss and crown dieback in infected trees.
-The disease effects the trees vascular system, the pathogen causes necrosis in the sapwood and effects the trees ability to draw nutrients up into its upper branches.
+The disease affects the trees vascular system, the pathogen causes necrosis in the sapwood and affects the trees ability to draw nutrients up into its upper branches.
 The pathogen first inhabits leaves and twigs which it damages by producing a chemical called viridiol.
 In summer it attacks the trees leaves and produces spores, which are then spread around the tree in the rain and wind causing more infections.

 The fungus was first scientifically described in 2006 under the name Chalara fraxinea.
 Four years later it was discovered that Chalara fraxinea was only the asexual stage of the fungal parasite that was eventually renamed as Hymenoscyphus fraxineus.

 Ash dieback has been occurring in ash trees in the UK since the 1970’s and these earlier phases of dieback are thought to have been caused by changes in the water table, drought and other pests.
 However since 2012 threats to trees have increased and Ash dieback is a very big concern for forest scientists and environmentalists across the UK.